Erskineville: Trains

 Heavy rail was extended south from Central railway station to Erskineville between 1884 and 1893 via the Illawarra railway line.
 Today, Erskineville is serviced by either the Airport & South Line or the Eastern Suburbs & Illawarra Line of the Sydney Trains network.
 Newtown railway station, Macdonaldtown railway station and St Peters railway station also service the suburb and are within close distance from the centre of Erskineville.

+Buses

 Transdev John Holland operate a service from Marrickville Metro shopping centre to Bondi Junction through Erskineville.

+The 370 bus route, which runs through Erskineville, has been named one of the most unreliable bus routes in Sydney.